Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/readme.md

 ```

 I didn't insert delay or something but if you want to, you can.
 In my next code i will insert timer because i don't want that my chip idle if i use delay(x) and also i don't want that above code cement CPU usage on 100%.
 [Something like this](https://www.norwegiancreations.com/2017/09/arduino-tutorial-using-millis-instead-of-delay/)
+//Edit: Stupid is this that code save data to char array and then calculate back to long int but i take one and only example which worked on my gear...

 <p align="center">
   <img src="https://github.com/Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/blob/master/monitor.jpg" width="480" height"640" title="hover text">